oracle-devrel/devo.tutorials/code-editor-scm.md

 description: Learn how to set up and work with a Git repository inside of Oracle Code Editor
 author: brett-terpstra
 ---
-Code Editor is a fantastic tool provided as part of your Oracle Cloud interface.
+Code Editor is a fantastic tool provided as part of your Oracle Cloud interface, and available in [OCI Free Tier]({{site.urls.always_free}}).
 It's a slimmed down version of VS Code, right in your browser, directly connected to Oracle Resource Manager and all of the files and projects in your cloud account.

 Code Editor is available from the Developer Tools menu on the right side of the menu bar.